arroos/OPC-UA-Honeypot/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with the OPC UA Honeypot..
+You should have received a copy of the GNU General Public License along with the OPC UA Honeypot.
 If not, see
 <https://www.gnu.org/licenses/>.

 Some individual files are Copyright The OPC Foundation, Inc and licensed